andywalton7/sdk-test/source/includes/_get_pickup_options.md

 Note the `{Reference}` for each delivery option.
 When the customer selects their preferred delivery option you will need to pass the relevant `{Reference}` back to PRO via the **Select Option** endpoint.

 At this point, you would present some or all of the options returned to your customer via your site or app.
-In the next step, we'll learn how to handle the choice the customer makes.
+In the next step, we'll see how to handle the choice the customer makes.